 On the 13th April I fly to Yangon from the drenched streets of Bangkok.
+I had my Myanmar visa application ready thankfully.
+This helped the entry process.
 When I arrive it is nighttime and everything in Yangon appears calm and seemingly normal.
 I am here for the Thingyan Water Festival in Yangon, a celebration which takes place for 3 days between the 13th and 16th of April, to welcome the New Year in Myanmar.
 In the past years I’ve joined many Songkran festivals in Thailand, even the Singhalese New Year in Sri Lanka but my visit now to Myanmar was by far the more intriguing.
 The significance of Thingyan in Myanmar is magnified by the social and political climate where parties of any kind don’t really exist and groups are discouraged and oppressed.
 In comparison with Thailand where people can, and do, party everyday, year round the contrast was guaranteed to be significant.
-For the Thingyan Water Festival in Yangon I keep it local in downtown area and Chinatown where in three days I see next to no other tourists or travelers.
+For the Thingyan Water Festival in Yangon I keep it local in downtown area and Chinatown where in three days I see next to no other tourists or travellers.
 While there are more touristy friendly parties found in Yangon during Thingyan, Inya Road and Kandawgyi Road a popular area, but I was more interested in street life and localised events.

 The morning starts quiet and as I sit for early breakfast the sounds of cheers and horns pass on the street out front.
 I rush to the front and find a parade of pickup trucks passing in anticipation for the water fight ahead.
 It is now close to 08.00am and for now no water is thrown.
 The water festival doesn’t start until 9:00am each morning, and it will then continue through to 12:00pm before a lunch break.
 At 15:00pm it starts again, continuing through to 18:00pm.
 I’ll get into the rest further down.
 So as I sit back to my breakfast a gong sounds on the road as two youngsters pass on the street balancing a wooden pole and hammering a bell which dangles from the center.
 Soon following is a procession of monks with alms bowls taking temple offerings from residents of the street as they pass.
 The monks will then return to the temple when soon after the water fights begin.